hgromer/pymarshaler/README.md

-# Pymarshal - Marshal and Unmarshal Python Objects
+# Pymarshaler - Marshal and Unmarshal Python Objects

 ## About
-Pymarshal allows you to marshal and unmarshal any python object directly to and from a JSON formatted string.
+Pymarshaler allows you to marshal and unmarshal any python object directly to and from a JSON formatted string.

-Pymarshal takes advantage of python's new [typing support](https://docs.python.org/3/library/typing.html).
+Pymarshaler takes advantage of python's new [typing support](https://docs.python.org/3/library/typing.html).
 By reading class init param types, we are able to walk down nested JSON structures and assign appropriate values.

 ## Basic Usage